ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/codegen.md

 * Atom: ```'"foo"```.
 The apostrophe character (') denotes quoting of the next line that is usually enclosed in quotation marks.
 * List: ```'("foo" "bar")```.
 The apostrophe character (') denotes that there will be no function call in parentheses.
 * Calling the built-in function: ```(foo "bar")```.
-The first element inside the brackets is the mandatory name of the function followed by the function arguments.
+The first item inside the brackets is the mandatory name of the function followed by the function arguments.
 * Declaring a lambda function: ```(lambda '(x y) (+ x y))```.
 The `lambda` keyword is followed by a list of argument names and then by the body of the lambda function.
 * The lambda function argument is ```x```.
 Unlike an atom, a string without an apostrophe character (') references a name in the current scope.
 When declaring a lambda function, the names of arguments are added to the body's visibility scope, and, if needed, the name is hidden from the global scope.
 * The ```world```.